 (7) In the case of a foreign business entity, evidence that it maintains a license or registration pursuant to Chapter 1703., 1705., 1775., 1776., 1777., 1782., or 1783. of the Revised Code to transact business in this state;

-(8) Evidence that the applicant's operations manager has successfully completed the written test required under division (A) of section 1322.051 of the Revised Code;
+(8) Evidence that the applicant's operations manager has successfully completed the written test required by section 1322.051 of the Revised Code;

 (9) Any further information that the superintendent requires.